carbon-language/carbon-lang/docs/design/variadics.md

 _subpattern_ against the current (`$I`th) scrutinee.
 Consequently, _subpattern_
 must be a kind of pattern that has elements.
 Specifically, it must be one of:

--   An expression pattern that evaluates to an array or tuple.
+-   An expression pattern that evaluates to a tuple.
 -   A tuple literal pattern.
--   A binding pattern with an array or tuple type.
+-   A binding pattern with a tuple type.

-In the last case, we treat the binding pattern as if it were a sequence of binding patterns that bind values to the elements of the array/tuple.
+In the last case, we treat the binding pattern as if it were a sequence of binding patterns that bind values to the elements of the tuple.

 ## Typechecking pattern matching